ITCP 89010 Independent Study

-The ITCP Independent Study course--ITCP 89010 (3 credits)--is the final requirement of the nine-credit ITP certificate.
-The Independent Study course allows students to apply the theoretical and practical/ pedagogical lessons learned in the two core courses and the skills workshops to conceive and develop a concrete and realizable IT project of their own design that they implement and evaluate.
+The ITCP Independent Study course is the final requirement of the nine-credit ITP certificate.
+The I.S. course encourages students to apply the theoretical, pedagogical, and practical lessons learned in the two ITP core courses and the skills workshops to conceive and develop a concrete and realizable IT project of their own design that they then implement and evaluate.

 Independent Study Options

-The Independent Study can be pursued in five different ways, all of which privilege questions of pedagogy and IT practice:
+The Independent Study can be pursued in several different ways, all of which privilege questions of research, pedagogy, and/or IT practice:

-A third independent study option has the capacity to offer a vital service to students at The Graduate Center, and to secondary and postsecondary educators across the city.
-To fulfill this I.S. requirement the ITP student develops and delivers, with active guidance of the Coordinator or a designee, the student would develop and deliver a half-day workshop on IT and pedagogy designed for local educators.
-These workshops would be part of larger GC and/or CUNY outreach efforts to expand IT solutions and opportunities in K-12, undergraduate and/or graduate teaching environments.
+· A third independent study option has the capacity to offer a vital service to students at The Graduate Center, and to secondary and postsecondary educators across the city.
+To fulfill this I.S. requirement the ITP student develops and delivers, with active guidance of the Certificate Coordinator or a designee, a full-day workshop or series of workshops on IT and pedagogy designed for local educators.
+These workshops could be part of larger GC and/or CUNY outreach efforts to expand IT solutions and opportunities in K-12, undergraduate and/or graduate teaching environments.
 Such pedagogy workshops are particularly amenable to collaborative work by two or more ITP students.

-A fourth independent study option casts students in the role of technology ethnographers.
-IT in the classroom is still in its earliest stages.
-To gauge the effectiveness of IT tools, the certificate program has a cadre of potential evaluators in its own students.
-Students who choose this option would attend classroom IT presentations in CUNY colleges or in the public schools, talk to professors and teachers, follow students into computer labs or other digital work spaces and observe them using their digital devices and various digital media and formally interview them to gauge how well a particular instructor’s hopes in using IT are translated into practice or how well a particular IT solution (hardware and/or software) is realizing its educational/academic potential.
+· A fourth independent study option casts students in the role of technology ethnographers.
+To gauge the effectiveness of various IT tools, ITP students who choose this option would attend classroom IT presentations in CUNY colleges or K-12 classes, talk to professors and teachers, follow students into computer labs or other digital work spaces and observe them using their digital devices and various digital media and formally interview them to gauge how well a particular instructor’s design for using IT in the classroom is translated into practice or how well a particular IT solution (hardware and/or software) is realizing its educational/academic potential.
 It should be noted that formal interview and/or survey evaluation methodologies will require appropriate IRB approvals.